 Check the fluid.
-Refer to the scheduled maintenance information for service maintenance schedules.
+Refer to scheduled maintenance information.

-- 1. Start the engine and let it run until it reaches normal operating temperature. - 2.
-Turn the steering wheel left and right several times. - 3.
-Turn the engine off. - 4.
-Check the fluid level. - 5.
-If the fluid is below the MIN line, add fluid in small amounts until it reaches the correct level (between the MIN and MAX lines).
+1. Start the engine and let it run until it reaches normal operating temperature.

+2. Turn the steering wheel left and right several times.

+3. Turn the engine off.

+4. Check the fluid level.

+5. If the fluid is below the MIN line, add fluid in small amounts until it reaches the correct level (between the MIN and MAX lines).
 Refer to Maintenance product specifications and capacities in this chapter for the proper fluid type.